- James Maningo

-There is an ocean of data floating around.
-The variety and volume of data is growing at an alarming rate.
-But the true worth of data lies in how to we see, collect, and preserve it.
-The data revolution happening around us is helping industries from business to government, health care to academia revolutionize.
-Businesses have realized the criticality of ‘data’ and woken up to the fact that long term sustainability is not possible without effectively analyzing the huge amounts of data at their disposal and extracting meaningful conclusions and logical prediction out of it.
+Companies create an ocean of data every year.
+The true value of that data lies in how to we see, collect and preserve it.
+The data revolution happening around us is helping industries from business to government, health care to academia.
+Businesses have realized the criticality of "data" and woken up to the fact that long-term sustainability is not possible without effectively analyzing the huge amounts of data at their disposal.

 In the current scenario, the technology arena alone accounts for 41% of the jobs in Data Science.
-But it is equally significant to other areas too, including marketing, corporate, consulting, healthcare, financial services, government, and gaming.
+But it is equally significant to other areas too, including marketing, corporate, consulting, healthcare, financial services, government and gaming.
 If you are trying to break into the field or planning to make a career switch, Big Data and Data Science could be just the type of career you have been trying to find.
-According to Glassdoor, 5 out of the top 10 US jobs are related to Analytics, Big Data, and Data Science.
-The salary figures ($116,000) for experienced professionals and ($92,000) freshers are undoubtedly amusing, and that is why we are here to throw some light on top 7 career paths in Big Data and Data Science field.
+According to Glassdoor, 5 out of the top 10 US jobs are related to Analytics, Big Data and Data Science.
+The salary figures ($116,000) for experienced professionals and ($92,000) freshers are undoubtedly amusing.

 1. Data Scientist: Data Scientists are extremely scarce and the demand is huge.
-There are people who use their analytical and technical capabilities to convert data-based scientific inference into accessible, actionable insights for business and upper level management.
+They use their analytical and technical capabilities to convert data-based scientific inference into accessible, actionable insights for business and upper level management.

 2. Data Engineer/ Data Architect: They are computer engineers responsible for the uninterrupted flow of data between servers and applications.
 Data Engineers/ Data Architects are the real designers, builders and managers of the information or "big data" infrastructure, and maintain data architectures.

 3. Data Analyst: Often called the junior data scientists, they job role is vast and crucial.
-They analyze the gathered data in order to tell a meaningful story while focusing on producing actionable insights.
-Analysis is mostly done based on charts, models, visualizations, which help businesses make important business decisions.
+They analyze gathered data in order to tell a meaningful story while focusing on producing actionable insights.
+Analysis is mostly done based on charts, models and visualizations, which help businesses make important business decisions.

 5. Business Intelligence (BI) Engineer: BI Engineers are individuals with BI analysts and customers to turn data into critical information and knowledge that is then used to make intelligent business decisions.